JoeClarkMcGhee/bbk-pizza-app/README.md

 6. Run the test script.
 Note, edit the IP in test script to point hit a local or production address

 `python test_script.py`

+<h2>Todo's</h2>
+- Pretty print the json in the test script

+- Add the failing test cases